-Brain injury experts may be either neurologists, neurosurgeons, physical medicine doctors or neuropsychologists.
-The proposed cross examination below is designed for the first three.
+Brain injury experts may be either neurologists, neurosurgeons or neuropsychologists.
+The proposed cross examination below is designed for the first two.
 Cross of a neuropsychologist must be further refined to avoid the chance of the witness giving opinions on causation.
-In addition neuropsychological exams are addressed on this site.
+In addition, neuropsychological exams are addressed on this site.
 This cross-examination should be reviewed with other pages on this site: cross-examination, cross-examining experts, cross-examining defense medical experts, standard of care.

-In cross examining neurologists, neurosurgeons or physical medicine doctors you must define some basic terms and proceed from there.
+In cross examining neurologists and neurosurgeons you must define some basic terms and proceed from there.
 The cross may proceed as follows:

-• Also the Virginia state regulations define a traumatic brain injury as to a child at 8 VAC 20-81-10:“Traumatic brain injury” means an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child’s educational performance.
+- Also the Virginia state regulations define a traumatic brain injury as to a child at 8 VAC 20-81-10:“Traumatic brain injury” means an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child’s educational performance.
 Traumatic brain injury applies to open or closed head injuries resulting in impairments in one or more areas, such as cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual, and motor abilities; psychosocial behavior; physical functions; information processing; and speech.
 Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or to brain injuries induced by birth trauma.
 (34 CFR 300.8(c)(12).
-The federal regulation is the same as the state regulation.
+The federal regulation is the same.

 Loss of Consciousness

-Loss of consciousness is important but the term may be misleading:
+Loss of consciousness is an important marker to you:

 Symptoms